minirav/odin-recipes/README.md

 Have to remember to check which folder I am in before cloning

 Plan is to create a basic recipe website with a main index and links to a few recipes with basic HTML, and eventually CSS for styling

+Dec 23, 2024
+adding some CSS to make things prettier